Skip to content

 Are external caterers allowed at French garden venues?

-Several estates allow external caterers with full kitchen access: Château du Griffon, Manoir de Vacheresses (with a curated caterer list using ingredients from the medieval potager), and Domaine d'Uzès.
-Other estates operate in-house catering or recommended-list-only models.
-Villa Ephrussi de Rothschild includes the on-site Restaurant and Tea-Room Béatrice.
-Grand-Hôtel du Cap-Ferrat uses Michelin-starred in-house cuisine.
+Several estates allow external caterers with full kitchen access, including one with a curated caterer list using ingredients from an on-site medieval potager, and others with whole-kitchen access for your chosen caterer.
+Other estates operate in-house catering or recommended-list-only models, and a couple of the palace and museum venues run their own on-site restaurants or Michelin-starred in-house cuisine.
 Confirm the catering model at first enquiry; specific cuisine or chef preference may exclude in-house-only venues from your shortlist.

 How far in advance should we book a French garden wedding venue?